Introduction to Mobile Agents

 Applications

-- Mobile agents are often actively used in E-Commerce, Logistics, Network Management, Traffic Control, Robotic Applications.
+- E-Commerce, Logistics, Network Management, Traffic Control, and Robotic Applications often use mobile agents.

 - They are also useful in Mobile Computing, Grid Computing, Parallel Computing, etc.